mParticle/docs/src/pages/integrations/algolia/event/index.md

 ## Supported User Identities

 mParticle will forward one of the following identity types to Algolia based on the `User Token` setting.
-The user token must be an alpha-numeric string with a maximum of 64 characters.
+The [user token](https://www.algolia.com/doc/rest-api/insights/#method-param-usertoken) must be an alpha-numeric string with a maximum of 128 characters and meet the following format: [a-zA-Z0-9_-=]{1,128}.

 * Customer ID
 * mParticle ID (MPID)